Once I disembarked the train, I had one mission: make the most of six hours in Chicago.

 However, I did get to see the two lions, which flank the museum entrance, donning their helmets in support of the Blackhawks.
 Who, I learned, won some sort of big championship game pretty soon after I left Chicago.
 I am so not a hockey fan, but that was cool to see.

 This was actually the first stop my bus came to after I boarded it, and I ditched it right away because the tour guide was a snore fest.
 She was so boring, I felt kinda bad for her.
-She sat in a seat at the front of the upper level of the bus with microphone in hand, but I could barely make out any of the (architecture?) commentary.
+She sat in a seat at the front of the upper level of the bus with a microphone in hand, but I could barely make out any of the (architecture?) commentary.

 Pretty much all of Millennial Park is an art installation.

 This was a perfect spot to hop off because Millennium Park is right across the street.
 I walked around this area for at least a couple of hours.
 This park is full of beautiful art installations, like Cloud Gate which creates stunning, but skewed views of the Chicago skyline with buildings varying in architectural styles.
 Although taking uncrowded photos at Cloud Gate is difficult, the reflections of the Chicago skyline, blue skies, and wispy clouds, and even the people are beautiful.
 I have to admit, I’m slightly obsessed with this Chicago landmark!

 Also in Millennium Park is the Crown Fountain by an artist named Jaume Plensa, which celebrates its 10th anniversary this year.
 Portraits of almost 1000 Chicago residents play in a loop across the face of two glass block towers at either end of a reflection pool that stands 50 feet high.